geokyr/computer-architecture/README.md

 ## Analytical Assignments

 There were 4 analytical assignments in total, aiming to provide a comprehensive exploration of fundamental concepts in computer architecture.
-These hands-on experiences will deepen the understanding of the inner workings of computer systems, from the low-level hardware details to memory management strategies of modern computing.
+These assignments will deepen the understanding of the inner workings of computer systems, from the low-level hardware details to memory management strategies of modern computing.

 ## Analytical 01 - Assembly MIPS